High-Dimensional Joint Estimation of Multiple Directed Gaussian Graphical Models: Experiments

 We randomly generated $100$ collections of DAGs and data associated with them.
 We then estimated the DAGs from the data via two different methods: a joint estimation procedure using jointGES presented in Algorithm~\ref{alg:jointl0} and a separate estimation procedure using the well-established GES method~\cite{chickering2002optimal}.

 To assess performance of the two algorithms, we considered two standard measures, namely the structural Hamming distance (SHD)~\cite{tsamardinos2006max} and the receiver operating characteristic (ROC) curve.
 SHD is a commonly used metric based on the number of operations needed to transform the estimated DAG into the true one~\cite{KB07, tsamardinos2006max}.
 Hence, a smaller SHD value indicates better performance.
 The ROC curve plots the true positive rate against the false positive rate for different choices of tuning parameters.

-In Figure~\ref{fig:separate} (a), we selected the $\ell_0$-penalization parameter $\lambda_1^2 = c \, \frac{\log p}{n}$ with \emph{scaling constant} $c \in \lbrace 1, 2, 3, 4, 5\rbrace$ in both joint and separate estimation and then plotted average SHD as a function of the scaling constant $c$ averaged over the $K$ DAGs to be recovered and the $100$ realizations.
+The results are shown in Figures~\ref{fig:r3} and~\ref{fig:r6}.
+Notice that for plotting SHD, we selected the $\ell_0$-penalization parameter $\lambda_1^2 = c \, \frac{\log p}{n}$ with \emph{scaling constant} $c \in \lbrace 1, 2, 3, 4, 5\rbrace$ in both joint and separate estimation and then plotted average SHD as a function of the scaling constant $c$ averaged over the $K$ DAGs to be recovered and the $100$ realizations.
 The penalization parameter $\lambda_2$ in the second step of the joint estimation procedure was chosen based on $10$-fold cross validation.
-In Figure~\ref{fig:separate} (b) we plotted the average ROC curve where for each choice of tuning parameter, we computed the true positive and false positive rates by averaging over the $K$ DAGs to be recovered and the $100$ realizations.
+We plotted the average ROC curve where for each choice of tuning parameter, we computed the true positive and false positive rates by averaging over the $K$ DAGs to be recovered and the $100$ realizations.
 It is clear from the two figures that in general joint inference achieves better performance, which matches our theoretical results in Section~\ref{sec:theory}.

-However, Figure~\ref{fig:separate} (a) shows also that jointGES performs worse than separate estimation for small scaling constants ($c = 1$).
+However, Figures~\ref{fig:r3} (a)-(c) and~\ref{fig:r6} (a)-(c) show also that jointGES performs worse than separate estimation for small scaling constants ($c = 1$).
 Note that this is in line with our theoretical findings in Theorem~\ref{thm:relax}, which imply that whenever Condition~\ref{cd7} -- which sometimes is a restrictive assumption -- is violated, we need to choose a larger penalization parameter.